phalcon/blog/_posts/2013-06-18-phalcon-1-2-beta-1-released.md

 ### Cascade/Restrict actions in Virtual Foreign Keys

-​[Virtual foreign keys](https://docs.phalcon.io/latest/en/db-models#virtual-foreign-keys) can ​now be set up to delete all the referenced records if the master record is deleted:
+[Virtual foreign keys](https://docs.phalcon.io/latest/en/db-models#virtual-foreign-keys) can now be set up to delete all the referenced records if the master record is deleted:

 ```php
 use Phalcon\Mvc\Model;